The Scheduler time headers can display multiple rows with different group sizes, custom HTML, and fully custom graphics drawn using active areas.

 Basic Configuration

-Example that displays two time headers rows grouped by month/day:
+This configuration displays two time header rows grouped by month/day:

 { groupBy: "Month" },

-You can use the "format" property to set custom format if the default value doesn't work well.
-See the available patterns in DayPilot.Date.toString() documentation.
+You can use the format property to adjust the displayed date.
+See the available format patterns in the DayPilot.Date.toString() documentation.

-Another example with time headers grouped by day/hour:
+Another configuration uses time headers grouped by day/hour:

 { groupBy: "Day" },